-Once the home of Henry VIII’s sixth wife, Catherine Parr, this 12th-century castle stands in ruins today.
+Once the home of the Parr family, this 13th-century castle stands in ruins today.
 But it’s well worth a visit for those with an interest in royal history, and you can also enjoy some very pretty views over the rooftops of Kendal.
-Follow a walk around the ruins with a trip to Kendal Museum where you can learn about the fascinating history of Kendal Castle.
-It’s here that you can also see models of the castle and other interesting medieval items on display.
+Originally built on the site of an older wooden motte and bailey, this Cumbrian castle has a history that stretches far back in time.

 Carlisle Castle, Carlisle

 Carlisle Castle is an imposing edifice that has watched over the town of Carlisle for nearly 1,000 years.
 It is characterised by its eye-catching stone keep and you will want to visit it to follow in the footsteps of Bonnie Prince Charlie, William Rufus, and Mary Queen of Scots.
 It has a very intriguing history, and you can read all about it through a series of lively displays within the castle walls.
 You can even take guided tours of the castle to get an in-depth insight into the battles and upheavals the castle has borne witness to.